 2. Do your homework before moving to a new country

 Before moving to a new country, always look for more information.
 You can do research the place online, talking in forums, or talking with people who have been there.
 It is important to note down and find out at least the first few things you can do, and the places you need to know upon arrival.
+Research all of your needs before you go, whether it’s about pet relocation or local healthcare.

 3. Sign up for a local language class